MB-29/differentiable-planning/README.md

 ```

-## Example
+## Results
-  A script comparing our differentiable programming active learning approach versus a normally-distributed baseline is provided in the file `benchmark.py`.
-  We obtained the following result.

-### Approximation error versus epochs
+Scripts reproducing our experiments are provided in the directory `experiments`.
+Here are our results
 ![Different criteria](results/legend.png )
 ![Different criteria](results/oracles.png )
 ![Estimation at long time](results/long_time.png )